6. Exploring advanced features#

 ob_results = prequential_evaluation(stream=stream, learner=ob_learner)

-• This simple example shows how it is simple to compare a MOA and a SKLearn regressors.
+• This example shows how simple it is to compare MOA and sklearn regressors.

-• SKClassifier (and SKRegressor) are parametrized directly as part of the object initialization
+• SKClassifier (and SKRegressor) are parametrised directly as part of the object initialisation.

-• MOAClassifier (and MOARegressor) are parametrized through a CLI (a separate parameter)
+• MOAClassifier (and MOARegressor) are parametrised through a CLI (a separate parameter).

 [5]: